 - May increase the perceived distance of local calls for some users.

-For instance, if your number is 817-555-1212 and you are calling a friend with a 682-555-3434 number, you must dial 682-555-3434.
+For instance, if your number is 817-555-1212 and you’re calling a friend with a 682-555-3434 number, you must dial 682-555-3434.
 Similarly, if you have a 682 number and call a 817 number, you also dial the 10-digit number.
 This standardization helps the NANPA manage the complex numbering system effectively.

-Geographic Coverage of Area Code 682
+Geographic Coverage of this

-Area Code 682: Business and Economic Implications
+area code 682: Business and Economic Implications

 For businesses operating within the 682 area code, having a local presence is often a significant advantage.
-A 682 or 817 number can signal to customers that a business is rooted in the community, fostering trust and a sense of local connection.
+A 682 or 817 number can signal to customers that a business is rooted in the community, building trust and a sense of local connection.
 In the competitive Dallas-Fort Worth market, this can be a differentiating factor.

 However, the 10-digit dialing requirement introduced by the overlay can present a minor hurdle.
 Marketing materials, business cards, and advertising must clearly display the full 10-digit number to avoid confusion.
 Businesses that have historically used only seven-digit numbers for local advertising will need to update their collateral.
 The transition to mandatory 10-digit dialing was completed in 2000 for the 682/817 overlay, meaning it has been standard practice for decades.

-Comparing Area Code 682 with Other Texas Codes
+Comparing this with Other Texas Codes

 Texas is a large state with numerous area codes, each serving distinct regions and populations.
 Comparing area code 682 to other Texas codes highlights the dynamic nature of number allocation.
 For example, the creation of 682 as an overlay to 817 is a common strategy employed across the state and the nation to manage number scarcity.
 Other major metropolitan areas like Houston (713, 281, 346, 832) and Dallas (214, 469, 972, 479) also use multiple overlay area codes to serve their vast populations.